pyeventsourcing/eventsourcing/README.md

 ## Synopsis

 Use the library's `Aggregate` base class and `@event` decorator to define an event-sourced aggregate.

 Derive your aggregate classes from the `Aggregate` base class.
-You can create a new aggregate instance by calling the aggregate class.
+Create new aggregate instances by calling the derived aggregate class.
 Use the `@event` decorator to define aggregate event classes.
 Events will be triggered when decorated methods are called.

 ```python
 from eventsourcing.domain import Aggregate, event